5 top tips for what to do during a rainy weekend in Stockholm

 It’s really easy to get here.
 Just take the metro (green line) to Odenplan, change to bus 515 and get off at Haga Norra.
 From there, simply follow the signs!

 The Butterfly House is open all the year round, except on bank holidays.

 Getting here: Take the metro (red line) to Universitet

-Come out to Stockholm University’s campus area to explore some truly amazing collections!
+Come out to Stockholm University’s campus area to explore some truly amazing collections at the Swedish Museum of Natural History!
 This stunning building, covering a massive 20,000 sqm, was built in 1916 to house nature’s wondrous objects that will transport you back in time and beyond the realms of reality!
 Think sea creatures, sable-tooth tigers and gigantic dinosaurs!

 This is the ideal place to come when it’s pouring down with rain, as it just adds to the excitement.
 Wander through the dark rooms and find one treasure after another.
 Follow the evolution of human beings a million years back in time, take a look inside a huge whale skeleton and more!
 All that is certain is that this is a place like no other – and it never ceases to amaze!

 You can easily get here by public transport – take the metro (red line) to Universitet and then it’s just a short walk to the museum.

 Cinema to the (I)MAX!